 The Alberta Public Service provides opportunities for students to help them develop valuable workplace skills and build a career through employment with the Alberta Public Service.

 All applicants must create a candidate profile through the Government of Alberta job board and then apply to the government Summer Student Employment job advertisement.
 Students will be asked to answer several questions prior to submitting their resumes to the job ad.
 The answers create a candidate profile which will help hiring managers search for matches for the summer opportunities available in their ministries.

-The Tips for Applying on Alberta Government Jobs (PDF, 1.1 MB) document can help with writing a cover letter and resume for student employment opportunities.
+The Applying and Interviewing on Alberta Government Jobs: Tips and Resources (PDF, 1.5 MB) document can help with writing a cover letter and resume for student employment opportunities.

 Ministries and departments offer employment opportunities that provide current students with the opportunity to:

 - gain career-related experience

 The Alberta Public Service also partners with academic institutions that have work experience and co-operative education programs to host placements for students.
 These placements provide students with the opportunity to gain career related experience.